 We invite applications from graduate students who are enrolled in Ph.D. or M.S. programs 1.) in the United States, Mexico and Cuba, or 2.) who are citizens of any of these three countries, but enrolled in a graduate program elsewhere.
 Candidates should be engaged in a program of studies and/or research in areas of environmental management, environmental or ecological sciences, environmental anthropology or political and social sciences with focus on environmental issues, adaptation to risk and disasters, coastal or marine sciences, oceanography, biology, ecology or marine zoology and related disciplines.

-Please consult the full program announcement in English or Spanish (above) for further details about what we are looking for in candidates.
-Please note that the announcement also provides details about documentation that is needed to complete an application.
+When open, please consult the full program announcement in English or Spanish for further details about what we are looking for in candidates.
+Please note that the announcement will also provide details about documentation that is needed to complete an application.
 You must assemble this documentation BEFORE starting the online application as it is needed to complete the process.

 For more information or questions about SWIMM, please contact us by e-mail at firstname.lastname@example.org.